felipe-alves-moraes/blueprints-in-enterprise-java/configuration/maven-configuration/README.md

 You can check the configuration inside the `pom.xml` file.

 By default maven applies the local config into the files.
-If you want to change the config use this parameter with `mvn` command: "-Denvironment=qa"
+If you want to change the config use this parameter "-Denvironment=qa" with `mvn` command.

 ## Cons of this approach
 Everytime you need to change the properties you need to rebuild the application and set the desired environment.